Eswar5313/Eswar5313/EXPERIENCE.md

     2021 : Spinny (Analyst) : Square Yards Dubai 🏙️
     2021-22 : OLX Autos — Team Lead 📞
     2025-26 : Spinny — Closure Manager 🏆
-    2026 : HEXA Solutions — Data Analyst 📊 ⭐ : Internship Studio — 16 domains 🧩
+    2026 : HEXA — Data Analyst 📊 ⭐ : Codec — EV + Cyber Security 🔌🛡️
 ```

 > **Why the breadth matters:** most analysts have seen one industry's data.
-I've operated inside six industries and delivered in sixteen functional domains — so when I analyze a supply chain, a sales funnel, or a customer-service queue, I've *worked* the process behind the numbers.
+I've operated inside six — so when I analyze a supply chain, a sales funnel, or a customer-service queue, I've *worked* the process behind the numbers.
+And with Codec I've now shipped hands-on engineering, not just analysis.

+---

+## ✅ Fitment Snapshot

+**I'm ready for Sr Manager / AVP because I combine three things most candidates have only one of:** a measurable *operating* record (₹13.5 Cr+, 30% stockout ↓), a modern *analytics + AI* toolkit (13 data projects, 4 Anthropic credentials), and *builder credibility* (30 tested engineering/security projects).
+Add international experience and an EU-Blue-Card language track, and I fit roles that span **analytics leadership, supply-chain/ops, and AI product** — in India, the EU, or the Gulf.

 ---